marinamoya/king-county-eda-project/README.md

 | Erin Robinson   | Buyer | Invest in poor neighborhoods, buy & sell properties, recover costs + small profit, socially responsible |

 ## Deliverables
-Through our EDA and statistical analysis, we have discovered the following key insights:

 1. Through EDA/statistical analysis, come up with **at least 3 insights** regarding the overall data.
-One should be geographical.

 3. In addition also come up with **at least 3 recommendations** for your client.

 ## Project Documentation